ibexa/documentation-developer/docs/getting_started/first_steps.md

 You can use SiteAccesses to serve different versions of the website.

 SiteAccesses are used depending on matching rules.
-They are set up in YAML configuration under the `ezplatform.siteaccess.list` key.
+They are set up in YAML configuration under the `ibexa.siteaccess.list` key.

 1\.
 In `config/packages/ibexa.yaml` add a new SiteAccess called `de` for the German version of the website: